waleedayoub/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Install Postgres Driver in Backend Application
 - This one was a HUGE pain in the ass to troublshoot
 - Mainly because I didn't realize docker wants the container name in the postgres connection string and NOT localhost or 127.0.0.1
+- I FINALLY MANAGED TO GET THIS TO WORK

 ### Connect Gitpod to RDS Instance

 ### Create Congito Trigger to insert user into database
 ### Create new activities with a database insert